 **Guarantees, including optional benefits, are backed by the claims-paying ability of the issuer, and may contain limitations, including surrender charges, which may affect policy values.
 During this segment, Dick and Eric are referring to Fixed Annuities unless otherwise specified.

-[continued…] have annuities?
+[continued…] only have annuities?
 Of course not!
 If you are comfortable taking some stock market risk and you have ample core income from pensions or Social Security to cover your foundational income need, then an annuity may not be one of the better options for your situation.

 Before pro-annuity owners or advisors start questioning our prior statement, we agree that there are additional savings and growth benefits to annuities beyond their ability to provide a lifetime of retirement income.